sourcegraph/about/content/blogposts/2022/scip-python.md

 ### Cross-repository navigation

 When `scip-python` is run in a Python environment with your dependencies available it will generate stable references to your dependencies.
-For example, if you were using the `PyYAML` package’s `format` function for the 6.0 release, `scip-python` would generate a symbol value of:
+For example, if you were using the `PyYAML` package’s `dump` function for the 6.0 release, `scip-python` would generate a symbol value of:

 <pre>> scip-python python PyYAML 6.0 yaml/dump().</pre>